 Patients with severe hepatic impairment (Child-Pugh Class C) have not been studied.
 The use of celecoxib in patients with severe hepatic impairment is not recommended.
-Celecoxib should be used with caution when treating patients with moderate hepatic impairment (Child- Pugh Class B or serum albumin of 25-35 g/L), and initiated at half the recommended dose.
-Rare cases of severe hepatic reactions, including fulminant hepatitis (some with fatal outcome), liver necrosis, and hepatic failure (some with fatal outcome or requiring liver transplant),
+Celecoxib should be used with caution when treating patients with moderate hepatic impairment (Child-Pugh Class B or serum albumin of 25-35 g/L), and initiated at half the recommended dose (see section 4.2).

+Rare cases of severe hepatic reactions, including fulminant hepatitis (some with fatal outcome), liver necrosis, and hepatic failure (some with fatal outcome or requiring liver transplant), have been reported with celecoxib.

-A patient with symptoms and/or signs of liver dysfunction, or in whom an abnormal liver function test has occurred, should be monitored carefully for evidence of the development of a more severe hepatic reaction while on therapy with celecoxib
+A patient with symptoms and/or signs of liver dysfunction, or in whom an abnormal liver function test has occurred, should be monitored carefully for evidence of the development of a more severe hepatic reaction while on therapy with celecoxib.

+Anaphylactoid Reactions

-Anaphylactoid Reactions As with NSAIDs in general, anaphylactoid reactions have occurred in patients exposed to celecoxib.
+As with NSAIDs in general, anaphylactoid reactions have occurred in patients exposed to celecoxib (see section 4.3).